dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 Browsertime
 ***********

 Browsertime is a harness for running performance tests, similar to Mozilla's Raptor testing framework.
-Browsertime is written in Node.js and uses Selenium WebDriver to drive multiple browsers including Chrome, Chrome for Android, Firefox, and Firefox for Android and GeckoView-based vehicles.
+Browsertime is written in Node.js and uses Selenium WebDriver to drive multiple browsers including Chrome, Chrome for Android, Datalus, and Datalus for Android and GeckoView-based vehicles.

 Source code: